ar-nelson/jaspr/jaspr/syntax.jaspr.md

 ## Reserved Names

 All reserved names in Jaspr start with the `$` character.
-It is not possible to define new names starting with this character, and attempting to evaluate a name starting with `$` as anything other than the callee of a special form (except for the special variables `$args` and `$self`) will throw an exception.
+It is not possible to define new names starting with this character, and attempting to evaluate a name starting with `$` as anything other than the callee of a special form (except for the special name `$args` and the magic constants `$signalHandler`, `$name`, `$module`, anf `$processID`) will raise a `NoBinding` error.

 Jaspr defines dozens of special forms and built-in functions prefixed with `$`, for performing various primitive operations. **These special forms should never be used directly in production Jaspr code.** They are intentionally undocumented, and may change from version to version.
+Calling a name starting with `$` that is not available in the current Jaspr implementation will raise a `NotMagic` error.

 ## Special Forms